top of page

 Your donation powers our advocacy to make health literacy a priority in healthcare policy.
 With your support, we advocate at every level to ensure equitable access and informed decisions for all.

-Grow your skills with exclusive professional development and networking, get policy & advocacy resources, enjoy a discount on 2026 HLCS registration, and receive priority for conference presentations and mentoring.
+Grow your skills with exclusive professional development and networking, get policy and advocacy resources, enjoy a discount on 2026 HLCS registration, and receive priority access to conference presentations and mentoring.

-Enjoy memberships benefits while taking it a step further.
+Enjoy membership benefits while taking it a step further.
 Shape the field—join a task force, apply for leadership roles, and make your voice heard in national health literacy efforts.

 Get in touch